coral-streaming/coral-streaming.github.io/Overview-Architecture.md

 Thanks to [Akka](http://www.akka.io), [Cassandra](http://cassandra.apache.org) and [Kafka](http://kafka.apache.org), which are all distributed, linearly scalable systems, Coral is linearly scalable as well.
 Each node is identical to any other, and new nodes can be added to the system through the RESTful interface.
 - **Security**
 Coral uses Basic Authentication to authenticate users.
 Each individual API call must be executed with a Basic Authentication header.
 Depending on the authentication mode chosen (see [Security](#security)), the user name and password will be checked against a stored value.
 If authenticated, an authorization check will be performed on the combination of the used method (GET, POST, etc), URL and user.
-- **Millisecond-range response times**
+- **Sub-millisecond-range response times**
-Thanks to the use of [Spray](http://www.spray.io) and the Akka actor framework, most requests can be handled within milliseconds.
+Thanks to the use of [Spray](http://www.spray.io) and the Akka actor framework, most requests can be handled within a few milliseconds or even nanoseconds.
 Of course, this depends on the specific task that needs to be executed.
 - **Functional programming**
 By applying functional programming techniques, we hope to reduce the number of bugs in code.
 Most of the code is completely stateless, except for variables inside of actors.
 Thus far, it has worked out pretty well!